NiklasRitter/STPST21TeamD/README.md

 Accord is an Application developed by a small Team at the University of Kassel.
 <img src="src/main/resources/de/uniks/stp/wedoit/accord/client/view/images/LogoAccord.png" width="150" align="right">
 <br/>
-Designed for an optimal user experience while communication with others.
+Designed for an optimal user experience while communicating with others.
 Accord gives you the choice between writing text messages directly to your friends, or chatting in a joint server with everyone you choose to include at the same time.
 With the latest release we have also added the ability to talk to your friends in voice channels on any server you have joined.

 ## Features

-- Login
-    - Create a new account and login
-    - Communicate with other users without an own account via guest access
-- Server
+- Server:
-    - Create new servers or delete old ones
+    - Create and delete servers
-    - Join and leave other servers or invite people to your servers
+    - Join and leave servers or invite people to your servers
     - Chat in text channels
+    - Send private messages on the server screen
     - Speak with people in voice channels
     - Mute users in audio channels
     - Change the name of the server, channels and categories
-    - Send private messages via a popup on the server screen
 - Chats:
-    - Chat with users who are online or in text channels
+    - Chat with users
+    - Get notified about new private messages
     - Send various media formats
-    - Edit and delete messages in text channels
     - Mark users with **@** in messages
+    - Use Emojis
     - Style your messages with line breaks with [Shift] + [Enter]
+    - Copy messages to the system clip board
     - Enter a server with an invitation link
-    - Join a server you've been invited to in a private chat
-    - Use Emojis
-    - Get notified about new private messages
-    - Copy messages to the system clip board
+    - Edit and delete messages in text channels
-- Privat Chats:
+- Private Chats:
-    - Play Rock-Paper-Scissors against another user other
+    - Play Rock-Paper-Scissors against other users
+- Audio Options:
+    - Select input and output devices
+    - Adjust the input and output volume
+    - Test your microphone
 - Options:
     - Select a languages: English, German or Farsi
     - Choose between a dark or light theme
     - Get logged in automatically
+    - Guest access
     - Set the font size for chat messages
-    - Logout from your account
-    - Select input and output devices
-    - Adjust the input and output volume
-    - Test your microphone

-## Last added

-- More settings for audio channels
+## My main contribution

+- Audio Connection
-    - Input and Output selection
+    - Send and receive audio data
-    - Adjusting the volume
-    - Microphone test
+    - Handle audio data of multiple users in one channel
-- Integration of various services like Spotify and Steam
+- Integration of Spotify API
-- No more main screen for choosing a server
-- Many smaller changes
+    - Show currently playing song of a user
+    - Authorization via PKCE

 ## Authors and acknowledgment